manyducksco/borf/notes/client/state-not-attrs.md

   const state = this.get(); // Snapshot of the whole state. const name = this.get("name"); // Snapshot of the value of 'name'

-  this.set("name", "Bob"); // Update the value stored under 'name' in window state. this.set("name", $name); // Set the value from the binding, not the binding itself.
+  this.set("name", "Bob"); // Update the value stored under 'name' in view state. this.set("name", $name); // Set the value from the binding, not the binding itself.
 Bindings cannot be stored in state.

   const $name = this.readable("name"); // Read-only binding to 'name' (formerly map)